coderdojo-linz/coderdojo-linz.github.io/trainingsanleitungen/scratch/en/scratch-chess-v3.md

 	<div class="col-sm-6"><img alt="Chess" src="scratch-chess/chess-game.png" /></div>
 	<div class="col-sm-6">
 		<p></p>
-		<p>In this example, we want to build a game of chess, and above all, the two most important functions - the application of different move combinations, and the evaluation of the resulting board.</p>
+		<p>In this example, we want to build a chess engine, and above all, the two most important functions - the application of different move combinations, and the evaluation of the resulting board.</p>
-		<p>You can also try the finished project at <a href="https://scratch.mit.edu/projects/148769358/" target="_blank">https://scratch.mit.edu/projects/148769358/</a> ausprobieren.</p>
+		<p>You can also try the finished project at <a href="https://scratch.mit.edu/projects/148769358/" target="_blank">https://scratch.mit.edu/projects/148769358/</a></p>
 		<table class="table sushi-stats">
 			<tbody>
 				<tr>